islamhaqq/UnrealEngineDeepDive/README.md

 ### Data Structures & Algorithms

 All software systems require containers that allow for the storage and manipulation of data and algorithms that use these data structures to solve problems.
 Many projects use standard and third-party libraries that provide implementations of these data structure and algorithms.

-However, Unreal Engine opts for a custom solution due to performance benefits.
-It neither uses STL, the C++ Standard Template Library, nor third-parties like Boost, Folly, or Loki.
+However, Unreal Engine neither uses STL, the C++ Standard Template Library, nor third-parties like Boost, Folly, or Loki.
+It opts for a custom solution for performance benefits.
 Although it isn't used anywhere in the Engine, many of the custom implementations are inspired by Boost, a popular and powerful data structures and algorithms C++ library that shares similar style to its predecessor STL.
-However, for an unknown reason there is an import for Boost (`Source/ThirdParty/Boost`).
 Many of the third party libraries included by UE, however, do use Boost.

+Note: For an unknown reason there is an import for Boost (`Source/ThirdParty/Boost`).

 #### Container Table